AdobeDocs/uix/src/pages/services/aem-cf-console-admin/extension-development/index.md

 press CTRL+C to terminate dev environment
 ```

 Now your UI extension is reachable by the displayed URL on the Terminal.
-You can test your UI extension within your AEM Content Fragment Consle by passing the following parameters to your AEM Content Fragment Console URL:
+You can test your UI extension within your AEM Content Fragment Console by passing the following parameters to your AEM Content Fragment Console URL:

 - repo (host name of AEM instance): `repo=author-p1234-e12345.adobeaemcloud.com`
 - ext (extension): `ext=https://localhost:9080`
 - devMode (development mode): `devMode=true`